 A Duty of Care Risk Analysis (DoCRA) is a valuable process to help define your duty of care.
 DoCRA is a qualitative method that can plug into other quantitative and qualitative frameworks.
 It helps arm you with the facts and knowledge to find reasonable controls concerning the security of your enterprise.
 In the event of litigation or regulatory oversight, DoCRA will provide documentation and insight provided by subject matter experts that will aid a judge or regulator to understand how you identified the balance between your burden and the foreseeable the harm to others.
 In other words, proper knowledge results in the implementation of proper controls.

-So are your security controls sufficient?
-HALOCK asked another survey question to see whether attendees’ legal counsel, business management, IT operations and security professionals agree whether security controls are sufficient.
+So are your cyber security controls sufficient?
+HALOCK asked another survey question to see whether attendees’ legal counsel, business management, IT operations and security professionals agree whether cyber security controls are sufficient.
 Out of the 427 respondents:

 - 43 percent indicated half the time with 14 percent admitting to almost never